-Anorexia is more common in females, and during adolescence or early adulthood.
+Anorexia is more common in women.
 Factors that increase your risk for anorexia include:

 Symptoms may include: